 As part of DCU's Strategic Plan 2017-2022, the strategic goal to Value and Develop our Staff Community underpins our work in Human Resources.
 However, should your time at DCU be coming to an end we are here to support you through this transition.
 We have highlighted some supports and resources available to you.

-DCU Leaver Form
+DCU Leavers Procedure and Form

 Should you have outstanding accrued annual leave, please liaise with your Line Manager to confirm the details.
 Following the approval of your Line Manager, payment for accrued leave will be notified to the HR Department, via the DCU Leaver Form, and included in your final payment from the University.